-If a dose is inadvertently wasted (e.g. dropped on the floor, spit out etc.), repeat the dose by giving medication from the last bubble of the same blister package.
-Inform the manager/designate via the communication log.
+If a dose is inadvertently wasted (e.g. dropped on the floor, spit out etc.), repeat the dose by giving medication from the last bubble of the same blister package or the last pouch, if available.
+Inform the manager/designate via the communication log and fill out the back of the MAR sheet to alert staff of the incident and that a dose of medication was taken from the last dose available.
 The manager/designate will ask the pharmacy to replenish the missing doses of medication.

 Wasted medication(s) and the Wasted, Expired and Discontinued Return to Pharmacy form are to be secured in a locked cupboard.
 Returns to the pharmacy are to be completed on a monthly basis from the start of each month or earlier if needed (i.e. controlled medication).
 The Wasted, Expired and Discontinued Return to Pharmacy form stays on site.